AviatrixSystems/Docs/HowTos/transit_firenet_workflow_aws.rst

 To learn about Transit FireNet, look at the `Transit FireNet FAQ. <https://docs.aviatrix.com/HowTos/transit_firenet_faq.html>`_

-If you want to deploy firewall networks in an AWS Transit Gateway (TGW) environment, your starting point is `here. <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_.
+If you want to deploy firewall networks in an AWS Transit Gateway (TGW) environment, your starting point is `here <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_.

-In this example, a transit VPC with Aviatrix Gateways will be deployed, and two Spoke Gateways (DEV and PROD) will be attached to it.
+In this example, a transit VPC with Aviatrix Gateways is deployed, and two Spoke Gateways (DEV and PROD) are attached to it.

-The transit VPC will have a firewall of supported vendors (Checkpoint, Palo Alto Networks and Fortinet etc.) deployed within it.
+The transit VPC will have a firewall of supported vendors (Check Point, Palo Alto Networks and Fortinet etc.) deployed within it.
 Please see the diagram below for more details.

 Once the infrastructure is in place you create a policy to inspect the east-west and north-south traffic.